mcmire/dotfiles/BOOTSTRAPPING.md

 # Bootstrapping a new computer

-**Please read this
-before following the "How do I use these dotfiles?" section in the README.**

 This document outlines tasks you will most likely have to perform if you are setting up a *brand new* computer.

+You should follow this guide
+_instead_ of the installation instructions in the README.

 You will have to make some substitutions until you have everything installed: